 A triptych is great for pet pictures, but its also effective at showcasing the changes in people as well.
 Try pairing photographs taken years (or even generations!) apart.
 You might be surprised to find what’s transformed over time and what’s stayed exactly the same.

 Getting a great photo is a balancing act.
 Dark tones attract more attention when they have lighter areas to highlight them.
-If there’s something happening on the left edge of your image, finding an area on interest on the right a lopsided composition.

 Although a triptych photograph involves working with three separate compositions, it’s important to take into consideration how those pieces work together as a whole.
 Successful triptychs don’t hold your eye in one spot.
 Instead, they encourage you to bounce back and forth between panels.